 The course will have pre-departure lectures in New York in late May and early June.
 Check Albert for the schedule.

 Course prerequisites: Wagner's CORE-GP 1018 Microeconomics, CORE-GP 1011 Statistical Methods, CORE-GP 1022 Intro to Policy, or equivalents or permission from the instructor (see instructor email addresses on right side of this page under "instructors").

-Tuition: $4,128 (4 credits, matriculated graduate students, plus registration and support fees.
-Click here for more information.)
+Tuition: $4,500 (approx), plus registration and support fees.
+Click here for more information.

 Participants stay at the NYU Accra Solomon's Lodge student residence building, located in a quiet residential neighborhood in Accra and a short distance from the city center.
 Accommodations in Cape Coast, Kumasi and Tamale will be at hotels and guest houses.
 The activities fee includes lodging costs, an opening luncheon and dinner, breakfast groceries, and a closing dinner as well as ground transportation and on-site staffing.
 Students will be responsible for other meals, mobile phone rental and minutes, and spending cash.

 Flight: Participants must book and pay for their flights, and should do so no later than April.
 Several airlines fly to Ghana, including Delta, Ghana Airways, American Airlines, Lufthansa and British Airways.